perkinssibyl076/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first.
 Optimize only when necessary, after profiling and identifying real bottlenecks.
 Remember that simplicity, readability, and modularity often lead to more efficient systems in the long run."

 In other words, don't try to optimize your code before you have a solid understanding of where the performance issues lie.
 Invest your time wisely by initially creating good quality code that's easy to understand and modify.
 This approach will save you time, effort, and potential bugs compared to hasty optimizations based on assumptions or guesses.

+# 2024-01-14
+- "Today's programming wisdom is: 'Simplicity is the ultimate sophistication.' – Leonardo da Vinci.
+This quote encapsulates the essence of effective coding.
+In programming, striving for simplicity means writing clean, readable, and maintainable code that solves problems elegantly.
+It involves making conscious choices to minimize complexity, remove unnecessary abstractions, and embrace modularity.
+Remember, a program that's easy to understand today will be easier to debug, extend, and refactor tomorrow."

+Additionally, in the context of modern software development practices:
+'Code is read much more often than it is written.' – Robert C. Martin ('Uncle Bob').
+This highlights the importance of clarity and readability in code, as other developers (or your future self) will spend more time reading and understanding existing code than writing new ones.
+Therefore, investing in clear, concise, and well-structured code is a key aspect of today's programming wisdom.